modalpdx/Tiny104_USART/README.md

 take my word for it.
 And don't sue me if you ignore my advice and die.
 Thanks.

-Last bit: I enabled all 8 pins of PORTA as output, but I don't think it's a good idea to actually enable all 8 pins.
+Last bit: I set up all 8 pins of PORTA as output, but I don't think it's a good idea to actually enable all 8 pins at the same time.
 They're set as output and are ready to go for convenience more than practicality.
 If you plan on connecting 8 components to the 8 PORTA pins, please check the datasheet for output limits and make sure you're not pushing the MCU too hard.
 You may be fine, but be careful.

 ##LICENSE: